-- Is in possession of a prohibited or banned item; - May not understand the instructions or what a search will involve, and - Has had a previous distressing experience of being searched. - 6.3 If the pupil still refuses to cooperate: - The staff member may sanction the student in line with the Behaviour and Discipline Policy; - The staff member should assess whether it's necessary to use reasonable force to conduct the search, considering whether this would prevent the student from harming themselves or others, damaging property or causing disorder; and - Reasonable force can be used to search for prohibited items but not other items banned in your school.
+- is in possession of a prohibited or banned item; - may not understand the instructions or what a search will involve, and - has had a previous distressing experience of being searched.

+6.3 If the pupil still refuses to cooperate:

+- The staff member may sanction the student in line with the Behaviour and Discipline Policy; - The staff member should assess whether it's necessary to use reasonable force to conduct the search, considering whether this would prevent the student from harming themselves or others, damaging property or causing disorder; and - Reasonable force can be used to search for prohibited items but not other items banned by theSchool.